laetitiaouelle/beta-01-E01/readme.md

 #### bonus rule `no block statement`
-You didn't made any blocks, only arrow functions.
+You haven't made any blocks, only arrow functions.

 #### bonus rule `no variable declarations`
 Only functions and arguments